israfil-miya/eshop-scraper/README.md

 ### Insert new set of headers

-To make scraper looks realistic and prevent the website from blocking the ip, realistic headers needed to be set.
+To make the scraper look realistic and prevent the website from blocking the ip, realistic headers are need to be set.

 ```js
 import eshop_scraper from 'eshop-scraper'